ametrien/Paint-Tool-SAI-pen-pressure-macOS-fix/README.md

      prefix and the ID changes, just re-download it from the same page.)*

 That's it.
 The sections below explain the pieces, the manual (command-line) route, and options.

+> Prefer video?
+There's a [step-by-step tutorial](https://youtu.be/62mJwWQsEYI) covering this
+> same quick-start flow.

 ---